Ghamzaki/alx-system_engineering-devops/0x00-shell_basics/README.md

-Changing the working directory to the previous one
+Listing all files in the current directory and the parent of the working directory